mefryar/bcure-learning-assessment/README.md

 ## Acknowledgments

-* Many thanks to all those at EPoD who helped support BCURE as well as UK Aid which generously provided funding for the program.
+* Significant thanks to UK Aid from the UK Government which generously provided funding for the program.

+* Many thanks to all those at EPoD who helped support BCURE.